-Failure to replace this product by the "REPLACE BY DATE" may result in death by Carbon Monoxide poisoning.
+Failure to replace this product by the "REPLACE BY DATE" printed on the alarm cover may result in death by Carbon Monoxide poisoning.

 When replacing this alarm, we recommend replacing only with the same model, or with one that is also listed for RV application.
 We recommend obtaining a replacement from your Winnebago Industries[®] dealer.